Axway/agents-mulesoft/CONTRIBUTING.md

 # License

-By contributing to the Axway MuleSoft Agents, you agree that your contributions will be licensed under its Apache 2.0 license.
+By contributing to the Axway MuleSoft Agents, you agree that your contributions will be licensed under the Apache 2.0 license.